MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Method

-To ensure the MVG generates high-fidelity videos, we employ a two-stage training paradigm.
-First, Supervised Fine-Tuning (SFT) adapts a pre-trained video model to the robotics domain.
-This is followed by a GRPO Reinforcement Learning (RL) post-training phase that aligns the generator with abstract objectives such as physical plausibility and aesthetic quality.
+To establish the MVG as a physically grounded simulator, we adopt a two-stage training paradigm: Supervised Fine-Tuning (SFT) to adapt a pretrained video model to the robotics domain, followed by a GRPO post-training that aligns the model's dynamics with physical laws and aesthetic standards.